 Thanksgiving was first federally recognized by proclamation in 1863 by President Lincoln at the height of the Civil War.
 It did not become codified as a national holiday until 1941, when President Roosevelt signed a law setting it as the fourth Thursday of November.
 Canada holds a similar celebration on the second Monday in October.

 The day is not celebrated by all.
 Some Native Americans consider it a Day of Mourning because of the massive disruption the advent of European settlers caused to the first Americans through disease, land theft and war.
 The United American Indians of New England gather annually in Plymouth at the statue of Wampanoag leader Massasoit and a nearby plaque commemorating the National Day of Mourning.

 More locally, the day marks the anniversary of the completion of the Hoosac Tunnel.
 It was on Thanksgiving Day, Nov.
 27, 1874, that the final bit of rock was blasted out in the town of Florida to open what was then the longest rail tunnel in the world.

 It was a couple of days after Thanksgiving in 1965 that folk-rock legend Arlo Guthrie was arrested for littering in Stockbridge, sparking the famous song "Alice's Restaurant Massacree" about the Thanksgiving feast and its consequences.
-The Arlo Guthrie Center in Housatonic has offered a community Thanksgiving dinner every year to commemorate the event and Guthrie often performs the song locally, although this may not happen in 2020.
+The Arlo Guthrie Center in Housatonic, which celebrated 30 years on Monday, has offered an annual community Thanksgiving dinner to commemorate the event and Guthrie often performs the song locally.

 Federal, state and local offices; no mail delivery.